 The first skill in our Top 10 employability skills is a big one: Reliability – it’s an extension of trust.
 In a work setting it means giving your employer the guarantee that you are trustworthy, dependable, and someone the company can rely on in any type of situation.
 A clear distinction here is that reliability doesn’t mean you always need to outperform yourself, it means being able to communicate your skills, abilities, and viewpoints to the point your colleagues, team, or manager know they can rely and depend on you when you say you can do something.

 Reliability at university can be practised in all sorts of ways, the way you show up for yourself in class, for your group members on a group project, sticking to deadlines, and the way you ask uncomfortable questions to make sure assignments are understood correctly.
+Good qualifications can also reflect your reliability.

 Motivation goes hand in hand with initiative in the workplace.
 Employers value employees who are proactive at identifying problems and coming up with new ways of working.
 A motivated employee strives to grow within the company and is keen to improve their skills through training or development options.